Internship-BVoc/Assignment4-Submission/README.md

   Refer : https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html

--> Use One hot Encoder as encoding technique on feature and perform
+----- Use One hot Encoder as encoding technique on feature , predict using the below algorithms  ----

 3.Using Logistic Regression - Perform the parameter tuning and list your best performance metrics on -